0xDEAD10CK/0xDEAD10CK/README.md

 Kia Ora!
 Greetings!

 My name is Josh and I am currently in my third year\
-for my Bachelor's of Information Technology.
+for my Bachelor's of Information Technology at Otago\
+Polytechnic

 My current focus language is Python and looking to\
 get into Software and Applications Development as\